lexandro/dockery/README.md

 - Add: Online stat for the hosted app.
 Sorry.
 - Add: pure JSON view for image details
 - Add: remove button to imageDetails
+- Fix: container creation has no real random generator and image tag list

 0.3.2
 - Add: exit code filter to container list view